 This level of care is medically necessary care for patients who may be experiencing a medical crisis requiring more intense pain or symptom management for short term extra support.

 Short term inpatient care at a hospice-approved facility.
 Patients receive intense palliative treatments to address pain and symptom management.
 Once symptoms are controlled, the patient returns to their home.

 As needed for family members or caregiver relief up to 5 days on an occasional basis at a hospice approved facility.

 Your care team will be led by your Registered Nurse Care Manager, who coordinates your care and ensures that interdisciplinary services are meeting your needs.
 Your Hospice team, including your Clinical Team Manager, meets every 14 days to review your care needs.
 This interdisciplinary meeting provides another level of oversight and supervision.

-- Therapists may include physical, occupational and speech therapists.
+Therapists may include physical, occupational and speech therapists.
 Therapy may be ordered by your physician to assist you in achieving your personal goals.
-Massage Therapists, Music Therapists, provide activities to maximize comfort and relaxation, decrease anxiety, and enhance overall quality of life.
+Massage Therapists and Music Therapists provide activities to maximize comfort and relaxation, decrease anxiety, and enhance overall quality of life.

 Volunteers are specially trained to support you and your family through companionship, grief support, and caregiver relief.
 Pet Therapy is offered through our volunteer program.